Keep Your Brain Sharp: Eat Chocolate

 Eat Chocolate To Keep Your Brain Sharp

-The report published in the famous Appetite journal points out that despite the fact that specific factors like heart health, diet in general, and lifestyle affect the mental capacity of an aging person, they have also found sufficient evidence associated with frequent consumption of chocolate and brain performance.
+The report published in the famous Appetite journal points out that even though specific factors like heart health, diet in general, and lifestyle affect the mental capacity of an aging person, they have also found sufficient evidence associated with frequent consumption of chocolate and brain performance.

-This is actually quite good because almost everyone likes chocolate.
+This is quite good because almost everyone likes chocolate.

 The scientists relied on the information taken from the so-called Maine-Syracuse Longitudinal study.
 This study was focused on the analysis of brain performance and cardiovascular issues in a huge number of patients over 60 living in Syracuse.

-It included about 1000 individuals who had to complete questionnaires that have shown information like daily physical activity, smoking preferences, socio-economic situation, BMI (body mass index), and eating patterns.
+It included about 1000 individuals who had to complete questionnaires that showed information like daily physical activity, smoking preferences, socio-economic situation, BMI (body mass index), and eating patterns.

 A few months after that, the same group of patients had to answer one question – how frequently do they eat chocolate?